Risk

 1. Cyber threats and information risk

-How can you avoid it?
+How can you avoid data breaches inadvertently caused by remote workers?
 By making sure your IT and information security teams are vigilant, by training your people to recognize phishing scams and observe basic cyber hygiene practices, and by keeping current on the sorts of attacks that criminals are using to target organizations.

-While information theft by hackers is one thing, remote employees are also vulnerable to traditional theft.
-This can take the form of a break-in; if criminals break into an employee’s home and steal a laptop issued to them, that’s certainly a security concern.
+Information theft by hackers is one thing, but remote employees are also vulnerable to good, old-fashioned, traditional theft.
+This can take the form of a break-in: if criminals break into an employee’s home and steal a laptop issued to them, that’s certainly a security concern.
 It can also take the form of intellectual property theft.

 When your employees are in the office, you have some control over who sees your intellectual property.
 When they work from home, you don’t know that they haven’t invited a reporter into their home to show them the latest design of your newest prototype.